l-lin/angular-datatables/demo/README.md

 ## Build

-Run `npm run build:prod` to build the project.
+Run `npm run demo:build:prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Further help